 Jack, Class of 2020, is majoring in International Relations and planning on a minor in Data Science.

 I’m excited to be getting started working with this great team of people.
 SOMOS is a unique project with a long history and I’m looking forward to contributing towards strengthening our partnership with the community of Esfuerzo and learning more about the theory and practice of community-based development.

 Amy Hilla, class of 2021, is majoring in Economics and minoring in Data Science.

 “Being in SOMOS is such an amazing part of my college experience.
 SOMOS does important research and gives undergraduate students a chance to have a positive impact on the world, but just as importantly, SOMOS is full of fantastic people that I’m so glad to have in my life!”

-Matt Crittenden, class of 2021, is an International Relations Major and Data Science Minor
+Matt Crittenden, class of 2021, is double-majoring in International Relations and Data Science with a concentration in GIS

 “SOMOS’ unique blend of applied research and community-based participatory development has provided me countless opportunities to expand my intellectual boundaries.
 Whether I’m doing field research in Esfuerzo, discussing complex theoretical concepts in class and lab, or describing SOMOS’ work to other people, I am constantly challenged to build and fine-tune my critical thinking and communication skills.
 SOMOS truly is a rare opportunity for undergraduates to engage in international development in a sustainable way through partnership.”

 Nakul Dar, class of 2021, is majoring in Biology.

 “Teamwork makes the dream work.
 Being a part of the SOMOS team has taught me so much about global health and community development.
 I am always learning from the diverse group of people on the team, and I feel blessed to work on such a unique project.”

 Ashley Hernandez, class of 2021, is majoring in Government and Economics.